VMBlakelock/saute-and-skewers-greekfood/README.md

   Unrecoverable syntax error.
 (1% scanned).

 - [PEP8](http://pep8online.com/) was used for testing Python errors.
-  There where many errors on most pages, mostly referencing tabs and indentation.
-Again due to time constraints these errors where not rectified.
+  There were many errors on most pages, mostly referencing tabs and indentation.
+Again due to time constraints these errors were not rectified.
   Below are some common examples
     - missing whitespace around operator
     - trailing whitespace